tb0hdan/Meshbot/README.md

 ## 📞 Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review console logs
+2. Review console logs for detailed error information
+3. Check `docs/PROJECT_NOTES.md` for technical details
-3. Create an issue on GitHub
+4. Create an issue on GitHub with:
+   - Error messages and logs
+   - Steps to reproduce
+   - System information
-4. Join the Canadaverse
+5. Join the community discussion

 ---